arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 ### 2. Setting up the Software

 You can use several Arduino libraries with the CMWX1ZZABZ-078 LoRaWAN® module from Murata®; we recommend the [MKRWAN library](https://github.com/arduino-libraries/MKRWAN), developed by the Arduino Team.
-The MKRWAN library provides you the APIs to communicate with LoRa® and LoRaWAN networks® using the CMWX1ZZABZ-078 module.
+The MKRWAN library provides you the APIs to communicate with LoRa® and LoRaWAN® networks using the CMWX1ZZABZ-078 module.
 You can use this library in the Arduino IDE, both [online](https://create.arduino.cc/editor) and [offline](https://www.arduino.cc/en/software).

  If you are using the online IDE, you don't need to do anything; the library is already installed and ready to be used.
 If you are using the offline IDE, you must install the library **manually**.
 Installing the library can be done quickly by navigating to **Tools > Manage Libraries...** and then in the **Library Manager** search for **MKRWAN** library by Arduino; remember to install the latest version of the libraries.
 You can also access the Library Manager using the left toolbar of the IDE, as shown in the image below: